 The Communications Committee is a non-statutory committee of the Council.
-Its purpose is to advise Council and the Executive on the HPC's overall communications strategy and to monitor and evaluate the outcomes of the strategy.
-The Committee comprises nine members and met three times during the year.
+Its purpose is to advise Council and the Executive on HPC's overall communications strategy and to monitor and evaluate the outcomes of the strategy.
+The Committee is comprised of nine members and met three times during the year.

-- reviewed the draft Communications strategy to be implemented for 2008-11; - agreed the Communications workplan 2008-09; - undertook the annual committee self-evaluation exercise; - reviewed the progress report for the 2007-08 workplan; - noted the work done by Shepard Taylor Partnership scoping the effectiveness of the HPC's patient and public involvement activities; - approved recommendations for a half-day discussion event intended to build on the enthusiasm of Committee members to review its objectives and challenges; - followed the development of the continuing professional development communications campaign; - noted the results of bi-annual opinion polling research carried out by MORI into the public perception of the HPC; and - followed the progress that listening and employer events made in stakeholder engagement.
+- reviewed the draft Communications strategy to be implemented for 2008- 2011; - agreed the Communications work plan 2008-09; - undertook the annual committee self evaluation exercise; - reviewed the progress report for the 2007-08 work plan; - noted the work done by Shepard Taylor Partnership scoping the effectiveness of HPC's patient and public involvement activities; - approved recommendations for a half day discussion event intended to build on the enthusiasm of Committee members to review its objectives and challenges; - followed the development of the continuing professional development communications campaign; - noted the results of bi-annual opinion polling research carried out by MORI into the public perception of HPC, and; - followed the progress that listening and employer events made in stakeholder engagement.

-The Committee looks forward in the coming year to the continuing promotion of its important work with HPC stakeholders and in setting the strategy and policy which inform and underpin this.
+The Committee looks forward to the coming year in the continuing promotion of its important work with HPC stakeholders and in setting the strategy and policy which inform and underpin this.